Code-Institute-Submissions/pythongameproject/README.md

     5. Be allowed to play the Riddle Game
     6. Logout with Logout link+icon in Navbar

-- I feel allowing all user handles could affect spamming in other contexts,
-- but it does not affect the game features.
+- Thought: allowing any user handle could affect spamming in other contexts, but it does not affect the game features.

 Another manual test was retrieving Scores